 At the Jefferson Street Inn, located in the historic arts district of downtown Wausau, the staff really rolls out the red carpet for pets.
 Case in point, this boutique hotel hosted Jack Hanna, star of “Into the Wild.”
 He was in town for a performance and had a menagerie of animals in tow, including a penguin, snake, flamingo and tiger.
 The inn’s Pet-Friendly Package is a popular favorite.

 Another style of lodging that seems particularly pet-friendly are Bed & Breakfasts, with innkeepers proudly posting photos on their websites of their own pets along with their guests’.
-Check out the cozy Feathered Star B&B in Door County, or the country estate, Speckled Hen Inn, in Madison.
+Check out the cozy Feathered Star B&B in Door County.

 Festivals Catering to Canines